 There’s another side to this too; First off, it wastes “connects” or credits if you apply for jobs you’re never going to get.
 On Upwork specifically, there are also widespread reports of Upwork closing accounts down when people continually apply for jobs they don’t get.

-3. Consider only applying for “expert” level jobs
+10. Consider only applying for higher level jobs

 Most freelance job boards have “experience levels” clients can request for jobs.
 In the case of Upwork, they’re described as “entry level,” “intermediate,” and “expert.”

-Unless you are a complete beginner, I would strongly recommend only looking at expert-level jobs.
+Unless you are a complete beginner, I would strongly recommend only looking at intermediate and expert-level jobs.

 In an environment where people are competing for freelance jobs against literally millions of other skilled and experienced individuals, you’d think nobody would be stupid enough to fire off crappy applications to jobs on Upwork.